cab404/Chumroll/README.md

-Chumroll
+chumroll
 ========

-Easy to use ('yet easier to get shot in your knee' - status on 19.09.2015) dynamic adapter.
+lightweight and easy to use dynamic adapter.

-Basically it's a thing for more intuitive way to add different types of views into AbsListViews, than regular 'moar adapterz' approach.
-And it can improve your experience of dealing with one-typed adapters too!
+basically it's a more intuitive way to add different types of views into listviews, than regular 'moar adapterz' approach. and it can improve your experience of dealing with one-typed adapters too!

-And there's no examples yet.
-Sorry for that :/
+simple example app is in `chumroll-example` module. i also use it in my project [phclient](https://github.com/cab404/phclient), where it proved itself reliable.

-Pumpkins and overpowered anthro dogs are not included.
+pumpkins and overpowered anthro dogs are not included.